LucaCappelletti94/environments_utils/README.rst

 |pip| |downloads|

 Utilities to identify which environments is your python script running within.
+This include stuff like whether you are in a `Jupyter Notebook`, within a node of a `SLURM` cluster, the architecture of the system you are using and which operative system you are running.

 How do I install this package?
 ----------------------------------------------